Tzʼutujil people: Role of weaving

 For the Tz’utujil, weaving connects to the concept of fertility as Mayan people view the moon as an ancestral Grandmother and the goddess of weaving and birthing.
 The production of weavings is seen as a birthing process.
 Symbolically, the rope in the loom, known as yujkut represents the umbilical cord and the sticks on the loom represent thirteen female deities called the Ixoc Ahauaua.

 The Tz’utujil women use a backstrap loom.
 Traditionally, the women used x’cajcoj zut fabric.
-X’cajoj is the brown cotton material of which the cloth is comprised.
+X’cajoj is the brown cotton material of which the cloth is composed.
 The term zut means the cloth is more long than wide.
 In contemporary times, women have been using more commercially produced yarns that lead to a greater variety of color.
 Regardless of material used, Tz’utujil weavings consistently contain a yellow stripe going through the center of the cloth and six silk tassels.
 Yellow symbolizes abundance and the yellow stripe is a symbol for the “Abundance Road,” which refers to the sun's path between 6 AM and 6 PM.
 Four silk tassels are placed on each corner of the cloth, with a tassel placed on each of the shorter sides.
 The tassels on the corners represent the sun rising and setting during the solstices.
 The long sides of the cloth symbolize the sun's path between noon and midnight.